TypeStrong/typedoc/README.md

   Path to the readme file that should be displayed on the index page.
 Pass `none` to disable the index page and start the documentation on the globals page.
 * `--plugin`<br>
   Specify the npm plugins that should be loaded.
-Omit to load all installed plugins, set to 'none' to load no plugins.
+Omit to load all installed plugins, set to `none` to load no plugins.
 * `--hideGenerator`<br>
   Do not print the TypeDoc link at the end of the page.
 * `--gaID`<br>